stargate/stargate/README.md

 **Warning:** Support for Cassandra 3.11 is considered deprecated and will be removed in the Stargate v3 release: [details](https://github.com/stargate/stargate/discussions/2242).

-**Warning:** Support for Cassandra 3.11 is considered deprecated and will be removed in the Stargate v3 release: [details](https://github.com/stargate/stargate/discussions/2242).

 - **Authentication Services**: Responsible for authentication to Stargate

 ### Coordinator Node